albi3ro/M4/about.md

 *  Anders W. Sandvik, Computational Studies of Quantum Spin Systems, 135 (2011), no. 2010.
 *  Xiao-Gang Wen, Topological  order:  from  long-range  entangled  quantum  matter  to  an  unification of light and electrons, ISRN Condensed Matter Physics 2013 (2012), 1–20.

+I'd also like to recommend the [<u>Lectures on Gemeterical Anatomy of Theoretical Physics</u>](https://www.youtube.com/playlist?list=PLPH7f_7ZlzxTi6kS4vCmv4ZKm9u8g5yic) YouTube playlist by Fredric Schuller.

 ## Usage and license

 Feel free to use this code as you would like.
 Just please give me credit!
 And keep the MIT license with it.